 Some jurisdictions require active screening of employees everyday before they come into work.
 Active screening steps may involve a self-assessment (e.g., using a web-based tool, having a person complete a questionnaire, or have a designated person asking direct questions).
 Consider the size of your workforce, the number of worksites, shifts, and activities when choosing your screening method.

 Employees who have COVID-19 symptoms should return home immediately (preferably not by public transit) or stay home if already there.
-If they are at work and develop symptoms, they need to wear a medical mask, or if unavailable, a well-constructed and well-fitting non-medical mask.
-They should also contact their health care provider and local public health authority.
+If they are at work and develop symptoms, they need to immediately wear mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).
+They should also contact their health care provider and local public health authority, if required.

 To support contact tracing efforts, record the names and contact information of all workers and other persons who enter the workplace, as required by your local public health authority.
 Make sure that privacy is protected, and that the information is stored securely.
 Contact information must be destroyed in a timely manner according to privacy requirements.